mikkelhartmann/arcade_trail/README.md

 `deactivate`

+### Installing NLTK data
+For the language analysis we need the data from NLTK.
+To download the data run:

+`python -m nltk.downloader all`

 ### Running the Jupyter Notebook locally
 Once the virtual environment in set up, the Jupyter notebook can be run by doing:

 `jupyter notebook classifying_genres_from_description.ipynb`

+### How to try out the product
+Run try out the classification algorithm on your own game descriptions run the following command in the terminal:

+`Make web`

 ## Example of output code